 Highlands to Hindustan (2017), Edinburgh University Fringe Exhibition and UK-India Year of Culture Exhibition.
 Curator.

-Connecting Histories of Indian and Transregional Art (CHITrA) is a new research cluster on South Asian visual cultures.
-It has been launched to create a dedicated forum for discussion and research on topics and themes that cut across chronological and regional boundaries in the discipline.
-The Cluster will be based in History of Art but will encompass research on the visual cultures of South Asian across various schools in the University of Edinburgh and beyond.
-We invite expressions of interest from doctoral students and scholars in the discipline.
+Connecting Histories of Indian and Transregional Art (CHITrA) is a new research cluster on South Asian visual cultures which facilitates discussion on themes that cut across chronological and regional boundaries in the discipline, across various colleges in the University of Edinburgh.